Minor in Art

 Our Mildred M. Cox Gallery is a museum-quality space that features regular exhibitions staged by professional artists whom you will meet and learn from in our Mentor/Mentee program or Senior Practicum course.
 And theatre productions on campus engage students at all levels: performing, directing, costuming, set design, lighting, marketing and production.
 A variety of clubs and organizations support student arts and give you the opportunity to learn and explore beyond the classroom.

 The Minor in Art at William Woods University includes 6 core course credits and 12 required elective credits.

 Courses you may take

 This course introduces students to the fundamentals of studio art through the study of artistic elements, color theory, media, and techniques.
 Students will build foundation skills, as well as the beginning of a portfolio, through hands-on practice and assignments.
 The course will include lecture, projects, critique, and gallery/museum visits.
 They will be prepared to readily translate this knowledge in future studio art and graphic design courses.
 Required of all art majors.
 (Lab fee)

 ART 140 - Introduction to Adobe Creative Cloud - 3.00

-This course offers an introduction to Illustrator, InDesign, Photoshop, and Lightroom.
+This course offers an introduction to Illustrator, InDesign, and Photoshop.
 Students will learn to use these applications through the creation of content relevant to fields of design, art, marketing, and communications.